abyssDS/sfmlWiki/ProjectSfeMovie.md

 ## <a name="license" />License [ [Top] ](#top)

-**sfeMovie is covered by the [LGPL v2.1 license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)**.
+sfeMovie is covered by the [LGPL v2.1 license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 As for the legal side, note that you can download the sfeMovie sources from the [official Git repository](https://github.com/Yalir/sfeMovie).

 Basically, this means you can use sfeMovie for ANY project without ANY restriction until sfe-movie is dynamically linked to your software.
 The provided binaries are dynamic libraries only.
 If you want to know more about LGPL, have a look at the [GNU website](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).